Demographics of the Southern Cone: Ethnicity

 In 2009, Chile had an estimated population of 16,970,000, of which approximately 8.8 million or 52,7% are European, with mestizos estimated at 44%.
 Other studies found a white majority of 64% to 90% of the Chilean population.
 From Chile's various waves of immigrants Spanish, Italians, Irish, French, Greeks, Germans, English, Scots and Croats communities.
 The largest ethnic group in Chile arrived from Spain and the Basque regions in the south of France.
 Estimates of the number of descendants from Basques in Chile range from 10% (1,600,000) to as high as 27% (4,500,000).
 Furthermore, Chile is the country with the highest number of people of British origin in Latin America, which is reflected in certain costumes, habits and the historical good relation between Chile and Great Britain.
 In 1848 an important and substantial German immigration took place, laying the foundation for the German-Chilean community.
 The German Embassy in Chile estimated 500,000 to 600,000 Chileans are of German origin.
-Other historically significant immigrant groups include: Croatia whose number of descendants today is estimated to be 380,000 persons, the equivalent of 2.4% of the population.
-Other authors claim, on the other hand, that close to 4.6% of the Chilean population must have some Croatian ancestry.
+Although if we count the total number of immigrants of germanic origin, like Austrians and specially german bohemians the number would rise up to 1.000.000 people.
+Other historically significant immigrant groups include: Croatia whose number of descendants today is estimated to be 800.000 persons, the equivalent of 7% of the population.
+Other authors claim, on the other hand, that close to 9.6% of the Chilean population must have some Croatian ancestry.
 Over 700,000 Chileans may have British (English, Scottish and Welsh) origin.
 4,5% of Chile's population., Chileans of Greek descent are estimated 90,000 to 120,000.
 Most of them live either in the Santiago area or in the Antofagasta area.
 Chile is one of the 5 countries with the most descendants of Greeks in the world.
 The descendants of Swiss add 90,000, an estimated that about 5% of the Chilean population has some French ancestry.

 and 600,000 to 800,000 Italians.

 In the case of Uruguay, the majority of the population is of Spanish and Italian descent.
 The indigenous populations are now extinct, yet retains a visible minority with mestizos and blacks making up 12% of the population.